 property is prefixed with the hash mark #

-value will be encrypted once
+, meaning the value will be encrypted once

 you save the configuration.

-, which is not valid (it is
+, which is invalid

-missing the 3.0
+(it is missing the 3.0

 part).
 An alternative would be to put /3.0/campaigns